eswarachitimi/Mulesoft/Best Practices/implementation standards.md

 ### Asynchronous Logging

 Use asynchronous logging for production environments to avoid impacting performance, with an appropriate minimum log level (e.g., WARN).

+# Business app complexity:

+Please consider for you application categorization below definitions.
+Use cases are not exclusive.

+## Simple

+- Sequential operations on single payloads with little or no routing logic
+- Simple data transformation logic
+- Small payloads < 100 KB
+- Common use cases: API proxies, Experience APIs, System APIs with CRUD operations to single backends systems.

+## Medium:

+- Orchestration of between 3 and 5 systems/services with routing logic
+- Medium-complexity transformation logic
+- Small to Medium payloads < 1MB.
+- Common use cases: Experience APIs, Process APIs, System APIs with CRUD operations to backends systems with transactions management and/or low-to-medium memory demanding connectors.

+## Complex

+- Orchestration of between 5 and 10 systems/services with data enrichment and aggregation
+-  Complex transformation logic or big payloads processings
+- Medium to Big payloads < 10MB
+- Common use cases: Process APIs, System APIs with CRUD operations to backends systems with transactions management and/or medium-high memory demanding connectors.

+## Very Complex
+- Orchestration of more than 10 systems/services with data enrichment and aggregation
+- Very complex transformation logic with big payloads processing
+- Very Big Payloads > 10 MB < 1 GB
+- Common use cases: Process APIs, System APIs with CRUD operations to backends systems with transactions management and/or high memory demanding connectors.